emicklei/hazana/README.md

                 duration of the attack in seconds (default 60) -max int
                 maximum concurrent attackers (default 10)
+        -timeout int
-        -o string
+                timeout in seconds for an attack call (default 5) -o string
                 output file to write the metrics per sample request index (use stdout if empty) -ramp int